clinicalml/theanomodels/README.md

 Defining a model involves a few steps:

 - Inherit a class from BaseModel
-- Define self.createParams() which is expected to return dictionary (self.npWeights) containing numpy weight matrices representing the model parameters.
+- Define self.createParams() which is expected to return an Ordered dictionary (self.npWeights) containing numpy weight matrices representing the model parameters.
 The keys of the dictionary will be used to represent the names of each of the parameters in the model.
-- The base class turns the aforementioned numpy matrices into theano shared variables and saves them in a dictionary (self.tWeights) with the same keys as self.npWeights
+- The base class turns the aforementioned numpy matrices into theano shared variables and places them in a dictionary (self.tWeights) with the same keys as self.npWeights
 - Define self.buildModel() using theano shared variables (from self.tWeights) and create theano functions to train/evaluate/introspect and anything else you might be interested in
 - Define other functions like self.learn to perform learning in the model, self.evaluate for validation, self.sample for generative models etc.